-After the race, they must do all necessary checks, all infringement must be communicated in writing to the UIM Commissioner and to the O.O.D.
+All infringement must be communicated in writing to the UIM Commissioner and to the O.O.D./R.D

 500.01 - PERSONAL WATERCRAFT/AQUABIKE

 Personal Watercraft (PWC)/Aquabike shall mean a mono Hull vessel which uses an inboard engine powering a water-jet pump as its primary source of motive power.
 It is designed to be operated by a Person sitting, standing or kneeling on the vessel rather than inside it.
 They are steered from the front directing a rear jet by fully enclosed prop drive system.